luigizuccarelli/golang-cron-interface/README.md

-# golang-microservice-cronupdate job
+# AgoraCXP golang-microservice-cronupdate job
-A simple microservice that calls a url that updates myportfolio prices via a cron
+A simple microservice that calls a url to update specific data.
+This is a generic service